 An All Court Player is someone who is equally comfortable playing at the net as they are at playing at the baseline.

 All Court Players usually will look for opportunities to approach the net so that they can finish off a point as quickly as possible.

-Roger Federer is probably the best-known proponent of the all court style on the ATP Tour, with this style of play helping Federer to 20 grand slam wins including 8 grass grand slam single titles at Wimbledon.
+Roger Federer is probably the best-known proponent of the all court style on the ATP Tour, with this style of play helping Federer to 20 grand slam wins including eight grass grand slam singles titles at Wimbledon.

 An all court style isn’t that common at the recreational level as most players prefer to play from the baseline.

 However, it is a good style to play at the recreational level (especially against pushers).

 How do you beat an All Court Player?